learn-with-me/Development-Setup-Handbook/_Introduction/terminal-cheatsheet.md

 ##### Commands

-    which command        // Returns the location of the binary installed env                  // Prints out all the PATH command -v ls        // Returns the location of the binary installed.
+    which command        // Returns the location of the binary installed env                  // Prints out all the environment variables sudo env             // Prints out all the environment variables for sudo not the current user command -v ls        // Returns the location of the binary installed.
 Seems same as `which` command hostname